Fact-checked by the onlinepaydaynews.com editorial team

 Your Federal Protections

-The Truth in Lending Act (TILA), enforced by the CFPB, requires every lender to disclose the full APR and total repayment cost before you put pen to paper.
-That’s your right.
-The Military Lending Act (MLA) goes further for active-duty service members, capping rates at 36% APR across the board — payday loans included.
-If you believe a lender has stepped over the line, filing with the CFPB is a real and concrete option.
-Just make sure you avoid the common mistakes borrowers make when filing a CFPB complaint — they can undermine an otherwise solid case.
+The Truth in Lending Act (TILA), enforced by the CFPB, requires every lender to disclose the full APR and total repayment cost before you sign.
+That’s your right under federal law, regardless of lender type or payout method.
+The Military Lending Act (MLA) goes further for active-duty service members, capping rates at 36% APR across the board, payday loans included.

 Key Takeaway: The CFPB found 80% of payday loans are rolled over within 14 days, compounding costs rapidly.
 Federal protections under TILA require full APR disclosure, and the CFPB complaint portal gives borrowers a direct regulatory escalation path.